 Christian life and faith.
 1:4-10

 In these verses, Paul continues his thanksgiving to God for the Thessalonian church.
-He began by thanking God for them in v2, and now he continues by thanking God for the wonderful way they responded to the preaching of the gospel.
+He began by thanking God for them in v2, and now he continues by thanking God for the wonderful way they have responded to the preaching of the gospel.

 v4.
 Addressing the Thessalonians as "brothers" in the Lord, Paul thanks God that they are "chosen" members of God's special people.
-Note the term "brothers"; it expresses the type of relationship that exists between Christians - we are family.
+Note the term "brothers"; it expresses the type of relationship that exists between Christians - we are one family.
 Also note the use of the word "chosen".
 As Bishop Lightfoot pointed out, the "word was never used in the New Testament in the sense of election to final salvation".
 The word expresses the Old Testament idea of inclusion in a family, the family of God.

 v5.
 Paul goes on to detail the reasons why the Thessalonians are indeed members of God's special family.
 First, he evidences the subjective experience of the preachers themselves.
 They felt that their mission in Thessalonica, and in particular their preaching of the gospel, came with an extraordinary dynamic.
 They weren't just proclaiming words.
-Paul makes three comments about their preaching: i] The gospel came in power - great power associated with their preaching; ii] The Holy Spirit was present - God was in on the whole thing; iii] They felt a deep conviction - they just knew that God was at work in the situation.
+Paul makes three comments about their preaching: i] The gospel came in power - great power was associated with their preaching; ii] The Holy Spirit was present - God was in on the whole thing; iii] They felt a deep conviction - they just knew that God was at work in the situation.

 v6-8.
 Second, Paul evidences the effects on the lives of the Thessalonians themselves: i] "You welcomed the message with joy", v6.
 Despite severe suffering and opposition, they responded to the gospel with joy, a Spirit inspired joy.
 This joy was so powerful that it overwhelmed their present troubles, Acts.5:41, 2Cor.7:4, 8:2; ii] They took up the work of evangelism, v7-8.
 They were a model church community, especially in their work of evangelism.
 They got the message out, so much so that many people far and wide come to hear and respond to the gospel.